evolutional/xgpro-logic/README.md

 It allows you to inspect `.lgc` files and convert them to/from the following formats:
 - [toml](https://github.com/toml-lang/toml)
 - json
+- yaml
-- minipro `logicic.xml`
+- minipro `logicic.xml` (output only)

-With the file in a toml format you can add your own logic vector descriptions much faster and then convert back into the `.lgc` format to import into the Xgpro tool.
+With the file in `toml`, `json` or `yaml` formats you can add your own logic vector descriptions much faster and then convert back into the `.lgc` format to import into the Xgpro tool.

 ## Usage